Engaging students in conjecturing through homework in Real Analysis and Differential Equations: A task design to foster conjecturing

 This exercise would include firstly the task to find reasonable other conditions that one can compare with the condition to be discussed.
-Exercises that include such a high amount of research-like activities we did not use in the course.
-However, as a follow-up, we discussed in a Bachelor thesis, see Passias, Wegner \cite{PW}, that changing the quantifiers in the Lipschitz condition, i.e., replacing \eqref{LIP-1} with \eqref{LIP-2}, leads not to a sufficient condition for the Picard-Lindel\"of theorem to hold.
-From a higher perspective this was our motivation to discuss \eqref{LIP}--\eqref{LIP-2} in the first place during a course on differential equations.
+A problem like this goes more in the direction of undergraduate research, see Section \ref{SEC:1}, or would need an effective moderation by the teacher, see Section \ref{SEC:2}.
+Consequently, we did not use Problem \ref{P-3} in the course.
+However, as a follow-up, we discussed in a Bachelor thesis, see \cite{PW}, that changing the quantifiers in the Lipschitz condition, i.e., replacing \eqref{LIP-1} with \eqref{LIP-2}, leads not to a sufficient condition for the Picard-Lindel\"of theorem to hold.